eltariel/proton-bridge-container/README.md

 - SMTP: 1025
 - IMAP: 1143

 The `pass` store and associated GPG keys are stored in `/data/security`, and all other proton mail bridge data is stored in `/data/bridge`.

 ## Building

 The latest release tag from the upstream `proton-bridge` repo must be provided in the `BRIDGE_VERSION` build arg, so that the correct source code can be checked out and built.
 There's a script to do this automatically; running it with no arguments will build a container for the latest release.

 ```shell
 ./build_container.sh --help
 ```

+Note that podman doesn't support the `--keep-git-dir` parameter used in the `ADD` command.
+The builder script will use docker to build but allows overriding this with podman - this will break the build.